 The RPI Players found it necessary to modify the interior spaces of the building to suit their needs.
 Modifications of the facility continued until the 1982 - 1983 season when a building renovation commenced.
 Displaced from their home, the RPI Players managed to still produce a season of shows by performing in other campus locations including the McNeil Room of the Rensselaer Union and the West Hall auditorium.
 In November of 1983, the newly renovated RPI Playhouse opened with a production of West Side Story.
 Some additional spaces, like the costume shop and scene shop, were added during the renovation, expanding the footprint of the building.

-Today, the RPI Players has staged over 300 productions and is nearing its 90th Season.
+Today, the RPI Players has staged over 300 productions and has been around for over 90 seasons.
 The troupe currently produces three mainstage productions each year, and works on a variety of collaborative projects.